-Skyway's own protected wells supplied about 14% of the District's water supply.
+Skyway's own protected wells supplied about 16% of the District's water supply.
 A filtration treatment plant removes iron and manganese to improve the taste and clarity of this water, then chlorine is added.
-This percentage of water supplied is expected to increase over the next few years as the District expands its well source use.

 Renton Water Supply

 About 31% of Skyway's water was purchased from the City of Renton.
 The majority of this source is shallow ground water from the Cedar Valley Aquifer and has been treated with chlorine and fluoride and the addition of sodium hydroxide to make the water less corrosive to pipes and home plumbing.